wp-plugins/post-type-converter/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload entire post-type-converter directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. For each Post Type, even custom, you will see a new meta box on the top right corner of the edit screen so you can easily change the select box and click update.

 == Changelog ==

 = 0.1 =
 * First Version

+= 0.2 =
+* Updating Readme and Plugin Info